 The quality of teaching and learning is satisfactory.
 Children enjoy coming to the playgroup and are supported by the staff.
 This ensures children make satisfactory progress in all areas of learning.
 Staff have knowledge of the early learning goals and they use this to plan activities to meet the needs of most children.
-The management team works alongside staff in order to offer support.

-Children are very good communicators and use language confidently for a variety of purposes.
+Children are good communicators and use language confidently for a variety of purposes.
 They readily initiate conversations and make their needs known as they ask for drinks.
 Children access books and are aware print carries meaning.
-Although, there are missed opportunities for children to use writing for a purpose such as when writing and recognising their names on pictures and their work.
+However, there are missed opportunities for children to use writing for a purpose, such as when writing and recognising their names on pictures and their work.

 Children gain confidence in using numbers and they are developing good counting skills.
 Children readily engage in simple mathematical problems as they join in songs and action rhymes.
+However, there missed opportunities for children to solve simple mathematical problem within daily routines.